-Kara's first non-fiction book on contemporary slavery, Sex Trafficking: Inside the Business of Modern Slavery, was published by Columbia University Press in January 2009.
-In May 2010, a second edition was published in paperback.
+Kara's first book on slavery, Sex Trafficking: Inside the Business of Modern Slavery, was published in January 2009.
 The book won the 2010 Frederick Douglass Book Prize, a highly prestigious award that is given to the most outstanding nonfiction book on the subject of slavery.
 Since the inception of the Award in 1999, numerous books on the subject of modern-day slavery have been submitted, but Kara's book was the first to be awarded the prize.

 The book has been recommended by the Under-Secretary-General of the United Nations and head of the United Nations Office on Drugs and Crime.
 It has been lauded by academics, policy-makers and the press, with the Financial Times describing it as an "eloquent and campaigning book" and slavery experts heralding it as "groundbreaking" and the "best book yet on the enduring problem of modern-day slavery."
 The book has become a go-to resource for policy makers, foundations, and NGO's around the world.